Is the Factory Act Relevant for a Non-Operational Plant in Uttarakhand?

 rajaramesh_16

-Factories Act will apply where you have carried out the manufacturing process with 10 or more workmen on any day of the preceding 12 months.
+The Factories Act will apply where you have carried out the manufacturing process with 10 or more workmen on any day of the preceding 12 months.
 So, I think in your case, the Factories Act won't apply.
-But please check with the above.
+However, please verify this with the relevant authorities to ensure compliance.

 bhuwansbisht